bathtime/bcachefs-rollback/README.md

 /var/tmp                /var/tmp          none            rw,noatime,rw,noshard_inode_numbers,bind  0 0
 ```

-In order to be able to access your snapshots, you must have your snapshots directory at /.snapshots.
+In order to be able to access your snapshots, you must have your snapshots directory at /.snapshots or change the snapshot directory path in your bcachefs-rollback hooks file.
 DO NOT mount this snapshot directory in /etc/fstab.
 The hooks will mount it automatically.

 .